lsst/rtn-051/breakdown-guides.rst

 Risk comments, notify list and history
 --------------------------------------

-A field is available to include additional comments on the risk and its status.
+A text field is available to include additional comments on the risk and its status.
 Email notifications are possible and can be customized to project/program/service group needs to notify the appropriate internal stakeholders of ongoing changes, scheduled events and distribution of reports on necessary dates or recurring timeframes.
-All changes are tracked by the "history trail" section to capture the history of modification by users and when the modification occurred.
+All changes are tracked by the ``History Trail`` section to capture the history of modification by users and when the modification occurred.

 .. figure:: /_static/Risk-Example-Comments-History.png
     :name: Risk-Example-Comments-History

-    Risk comment, notification and history trail sections using an example risk.
+    Risk comment, notification and History Trail sections using an example risk.

 Status Description
-	Comments regarding the status and status changes.
+	Text field to describe and comment the status and status changes.

 Realized Risk Plan
-	Comments regarding planning for if and when the risk becomes realized.
+	Text field to describe and comment on planning for if and when the risk becomes realized.

 Conclusion
-	Comments regarding the conclusion of a retired or depreciated risk.
+	Text field to describe and comment on the conclusion of a retired or depreciated risk.

 Updates/Comments
-	Comments can be added regarding the risk.
+	Text field to describe and comment on updates.
-	These comments are logged once they are saved.
+	These comments are logged once they are saved; see "Nov 10 2022" entry in :numref:`Risk-Example-Comments-History`.

 Notify List
-	Section to include users to the risk's notify list.
+	List of users on the Notify List (left) and tools to add/remove users (right) for the risk.

 History Trail
-	Each change is logged ([16] in the shown example).
-	Included is the user making the change, the nature of the change and the date/time the change was made.
+	Log of all modifications to the risk, including user making the change, the nature of the change and the date/time the change was made; see entry "[16]" in :numref:`Risk-Example-Comments-History`.
-	All modifications are recorded.

 ..